azlen/azlen.me/_pages/stories/on-the-paths-of-nonsense.md

 ⁘

 For a little extra context, I have been experimenting with writing *my own* design-fiction [stories](/stories) as a process of exploring different design questions and possible futures.
-While playing around with GPT-3 (when it was still free-to-use) I thought it would be fascinating to use the language model to generate hundreds of these stories.
+While playing around with [GPT-3](https://openai.com/api/) I thought it would be fascinating to use the language model to generate hundreds of these stories.
 Where my own writing process explores an idea *in-depth*, this AI-assisted process does not replace but rather complements it with a broader breadth of exploration.

 I wrote out a list of questions that came to mind regarding interfaces and the future of technology, many questions paralleling ones I was myself thinking about with my project at the time.
 I left the prompt running and spent many hours scouring through story upon story[^scary], through tens of thousands of words, and saving particular ones I resonated with to a document which I named "On The Paths of Nonsense."
 This page is the result of a second pass, taking only the stories which I still feel are interesting or worth reading in some way.
 The highlights of the highlights so-to-speak.